 Yoga therapists have in-depth training to help them assess and keep their clients safe.
-They work with you to address your specific goals while considering any limitations you might be experiencing.
+They work with you to address your specific needs while considering any limitations you might be experiencing.
 The practices your therapist recommends may include:

 Meditation or visualization practices

 Movement ranging from gentle to vigorous

 Physical postures that address specific areas of discomfort or musculoskeletal imbalances